DevExpert250802/Operating-System/README.md

-### 1️⃣ Operating System
+## Operating System

-These must-do questions should be done after studying these subjects
+These must-do questions should be answered after studying these subjects
 If you don't have much time left for interviews, then you can directly look at them
 <h3>MUST-DO Questions for Interviews Operating System </h3>